redhat-performance/satperf/README.md

    in your `conf/satperf.local.yaml`.

-4. If you are going to use sateperf to setup your docker hosts, pay special attention to partitioning these.
+4. If you are going to use sateperf to setup your docker hosts, pay special attention to their partitioning.
 In setup satperf uses, we need empty disk partition (`/dev/vda3` by default) where LVM logical group "docker" will be created and docker will be configured to use that.
 There are two very simple pre-created roles for that: `playbooks/satellite/roles/docker-host-kvm-partitioning` and `.../docker-host-ec2-partitioning`.
-Please choose one or create new one and comment/uncomment it in `playbooks/satellite/docker-host.yaml`
+Please choose one or create new one byt setting `docker_host_partitioning` in config to "kvm" or "ec2" or add new one and alter `playbooks/satellite/docker-host.yaml`

 # Execution